pandithdurai/quest-node-app/README.md

 Prerequisites:

 1. Docker installed and running on the system.
-2. Quest Node.js project with your web application code.
+2. Quest Node.js project with web application code.

-Steps
+Steps:

 1. create directry quest-node-app and initialize git repo